And you’re good.

 It also enables the most efficient use of devices – a huge advantage, especially in call centers and companies handling sensitive identity data, such as in the medical industry.

 Your benefits from an automatic sign-on solution

 A simple and secure RFID sign-on solution, SSO, is a real win for user identity authentication, particularly in complex business environments.
-Especially when employees work with different application and access systems – for instance, when they use not only the PC at their own workstation, but also on other shared computers in common areas.
+This is especially true when employees work with different application and access systems – for instance, when they use not only the PC at their own workstation, also on other shared computers in common areas.

 The reader is easy to install in or affix to all PCs.
 Hold the ID card up to it or swipe it through – and you're in.